Description

 MaxDD:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -43 days of FlexShares Global Upstream Natural Resources Index Fund ETF is lower, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -43 days of FlexShares Global Upstream Natural Resources Index Fund ETF is lower, thus worse.

 MaxDuration:

-• Looking at the maximum days below previous high of 488 days in the last 5 years of FlexShares Global Upstream Natural Resources Index Fund ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of FlexShares Global Upstream Natural Resources Index Fund ETF is 625 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 488 days is higher, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 625 days is larger, thus worse.

 AveDuration: